Beneficial Ownership Information Reporting FAQs

 • Foreign reporting companies: Entities (including corporations and limited liability companies) formed under the law of a foreign country that have registered to do business in the United States by the filing of a document with a secretary of state or any similar office.

-For those that will be impacted, the rule breaks down those reporting companies into two categories: Those formed before January 1, 2024, and those formed after December 31, 2023.
+For those impacted, the rule breaks down reporting companies into two categories: Those formed before January 1, 2024, and those formed after December 31, 2023.
 While both types are subject to reporting requirements, the information that needs to be submitted varies slightly depending on the category.

 Are there any exemptions?